Inverness County - from the Causeway to the Bras d'Or to the Highlands to Lake Ainslie

 Culture is vibrant here.
 You will find the Mi'kmaw, French-Acadian and Scottish Gaelic communties, amongst other cultures, honouring and celebrating their music, art and languages and making Inverness County a rich cultural mosaic.

-The Inverness Local of the NSTU encompasses schools from Port Hawkesbury, Whycocomagh, Port Hood, Mabou, Inverness, Belle Cote and Pleasant Bay - all which over a vast area of land.
-These schools are all part of the Strait Regional Centre for Education
+The Inverness Local of the NSTU encompasses schools from Port Hawkesbury, Whycocomagh, Port Hood, Mabou, Inverness, Belle Cote and Pleasant Bay - a vast area of land.
+These schools located here are all part of the Strait Regional Centre for Education

 Municipality of Inverness County